-Drunk Drivers and Auto Accident Claims
+Drunk Drivers & Accident Claims in South Carolina

 Because we’re Charleston lawyers who defend charges of driving under the influence, we also know exactly what they will be going through as their criminal charges proceed.
 We know exactly what types of evidence exist and how to interpret that evidence.
 If you’re injured by a drunk driver, sometimes the criminal charges don’t result in a DUI conviction for various reasons, and you may have to prove the person was drunk in a civil case.
 You’ll also want to prove the person’s degree of intoxication because DUI wreck cases can lead to the recovery of punitive damages.
 Punitive damages involve a money award used to punish the defendant driver.
-They are in addition to whatever money award is used to compensate you, the drunker and more reckless a person was, the more you ask for in punitive damages.
+They are in addition to whatever money award is used to compensate you, the drunker and more reckless a person was, the more you ask for punitive damages.

-Bars or Taverns – South Carolina Dram Shop Laws
+South Carolina Dram Shop Law

-We occasionally use the term “dram shop” when we describe a case against a bar who served a drunk driver.
+We occasionally use the term “dram shop” when we describe a case against a bar that served a drunk driver.
 Some states have actual laws that create such liability, and they refer to these as “dram shop laws.”
 South Carolina has never actually passed a “dram shop” law, so the term is a bit of a misnomer in South Carolina.
 Instead, our courts have imposed the liability, in part due to the licensing statute regulating alcohol sales.
 So, we sometimes call these cases “dram shop cases” for the purpose of convenience, and for simplicity when speaking to someone who doesn’t know the difference, but we prefer to call them “alcohol liability cases.”
 The distinction may not be of significance to you, but we hoped to clear up any confusion if you have wondered why different terms are used in South Carolina or other states.

 Proving what the establishment knew or should have known can be difficult in some cases, but it is usually easier in cases against bars, taverns, and restaurants where the employees likely watched the driver drink and interact over a period of time.
-We’ll obtain the defendant’s bank and credit statements to determine what he spent and where, we’ll get records from the bar or tavern to show what was on the tab, we might hire an investigator to find witnesses, and we’ll review the evidence from the criminal case.
+We’ll obtain the defendant’s bank and credit statements to determine what he spent and where we’ll get records from the bar or tavern to show what was on the tab, we might hire an investigator to find witnesses, and we’ll review the evidence from the criminal case.
 If there is other evidence (i.e. surveillance footage), we’ll get that too.
 We may also hire an expert witness in toxicology to assist the jury in understanding the evidence and how the employees of the establishment should have known the driver was drunk.